The Son of Man

 death, and this understanding is

-confirmed by Christ’s response to the High Priest during his trial:
+confirmed by the response of Jesus to the High Priest during his trial:

-combined the phrase from the Book of Daniel with a clause found
+from the Book of Daniel with a clause found in

-in the Psalms, leaving no doubt that he, “the Son of Man,” is the
+the Psalms, leaving no doubt that he, ‘the Son of Man’, is the Davidic

 - “But when the Son of Man comes in his glory, and all the angels with him, then will he sit on the throne of his glory, and before him will be gathered all the nations.
 And he will separate them one from another, as the shepherd separates the sheep from the goats.
 And he will set the sheep on his right hand, but the goats on the left” – (Matthew 25:31-33).

-- “For the Son of Man will come in the glory of his Father with his angels; and then will he render unto every man according to his deeds” – (Matthew 16:27).
+- “For the Son of Man will come in the glory of his Father with his angels, and then will he render to every man according to his deeds” – (Matthew 16:27).

 - “For whoever will be ashamed of me and of my words in this adulterous and sinful generation, the Son of Man also will be ashamed of him, when he comes in the glory of his Father with the holy angels” – (Mark 8:38).